 - Large wooden bench seats

 - Rubbish and recycle bins

 How to get here

 CREEC is located approximately 40 km north of the Brisbane CBD, at 150 Rowley Road, Burpengary.
-To find out more about the Caboolture Region Environmental Education Centre, please visit http://www.creec.org.au/, or phone (07) 3888 8751.
+To learn more about the Caboolture Region Environmental Education Centre, please visit https://www.moretonbay.qld.gov.au/Services/Environment/Environment-Centres/CREEC, or phone (07) 3888 8751.